Bubbles (chimpanzee): Relocations

-Death of Jackson
+Death of Michael Jackson

-On June 25, 2009, Jackson died at the age of 50, after having a cardiac arrest.
+On June 25, 2009, Jackson died at the age of 50 following a cardiac arrest.
 Dunn, speaking to the News of the World, said: "Bubbles definitely missed [Jackson] when they parted and will miss him now.
 Chimpanzees are intelligent.
 They remember people and stuff.
 Bubbles and Michael were close friends and playmates.
 The last time Michael visited, Bubbles definitely recognized and remembered him."
-He said that Jackson thought of Bubbles as his first child, and added that he hoped Jackson's children would keep in touch with their "stepbrother" following their father's death.
+Dunn said that Jackson thought of Bubbles as his first child, and added that he hoped Jackson's children would keep in touch with their "stepbrother" following their father's death.
 In 2010, Jackson's sister La Toya visited Bubbles at the Center for Great Apes in Florida.
-According to the Center for Great Apes website, Jackson's estate "has continued to support the annual care costs for Bubbles at the sanctuary".
+According to the Center for Great Apes website, Jackson's estate has continued to support the costs of Bubbles' care.

 Media coverage

 According to the journalist Steve Huey, Bubbles formed a public perception of Jackson as a "bizarre eccentric, obsessed with recapturing his childhood".
 According to Robert Thompson, professor of popular culture at Syracuse University, Jackson's acquisition of Bubbles was "when the weirdness began to reach mythic proportions".

+Chris Heath of Smash Hits magazine called Bubbles "the most famous chimpanzee ever in pop music."
+In recounting several of the rumors surrounding Bubbles in the media, he quoted Frank DiLeo (Jackson's long-time manager) as saying, "Bubbles is a pet.
+It's not like he's his [Jackson's] best friend in the whole world [...]
+He brings him out because he likes to have him do things with kids.
+I mean, what a great break!
+Imagine you could afford to keep a monkey.
+I think everyone in the world would like to own one."

 Jackson and Bubbles' bond, as well as Jackson's other alleged eccentricities, contributed to the media nickname "Wacko Jacko", which Jackson came to despise.
 The media often focused on Bubbles, rather than Jackson's music, and published false stories, such as the allegation that Bubbles was not a single ape, but one of several.
 A later claim suggested that Bubbles had died; Jackson's press agent Lee Solters told reporters that "when Bubbles heard about his demise he went bananas ...
 Like Mark Twain, his death is grossly exaggerated and he's alive and doing well."

 The media also falsely reported that Bubbles would be the ringbearer at Elizabeth Taylor's wedding at Neverland Ranch in 1991; according to The New York Times, it was "an idea that some newspapers found too delightful not to report."
 The National Enquirer claimed that the musician Prince had used extrasensory perception to turn Bubbles crazy.
 According to the story, Jackson said: "What kind of sicko would mess with a monkey?
 This is the final straw.
 Poor, poor Bubbles."
 Jackson found the story hilarious; his staff reported that they had never seen him laugh so much.